 Note that the above shell script makes a check for the state of the licensing as sometimes the Encoder may lose its licensing state.
 Please see further back for the specific situation.

 Aggressive Licensing Solution

-In some instances (where excessive licensing traffic/checking) can be tolerated, it is possible to license the Encoder before it is used and then release the license once the encoding process has completed.
-This can be performed using the the Encoder command line settings as found in the user guide via any CI/scripting process.
+In some instances (where excessive licensing traffic/checking) can be tolerated, it is possible to license the Encoder before it is used and then release the license once the encoding process has completed – similar to the previous solution but with the added step of the

 Encoder License Recovery